benjisidi/saltmarsh/Session 4 - TBC.md

 *We're gonna need a bigger boat to get these out of here*

 The bandits seem to mostly be Sea Princes.
 The hobgoblin has some sort of magical armour scale mail covered in sea-themed inscriptions.

+We long rest in the basement and discuss what to do. [[Agevea]] seems to know a lot about the [[Sea Princes]]...
+If we want to ambush them, we'll need to go out on the little boat we found to *their* ship.

 # Executive Summary
 At the end of the session, recap what's happened for easy re-reading